cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

 - **Deployment Integration:** Include this configuration in your deployment strategy, making it easy to activate the feature toggle.
 - **Outcome**: Your website should now render in dark mode, demonstrating how ConfigMaps manage application features.

+---

+Starting from Step 7, our challenge showcases the integration of various Kubernetes features such as scaling, rolling updates, rollbacks, autoscaling, health checks, and security enhancements into our web application solution.
+These steps demonstrate how to leverage Kubernetes' capabilities to enhance the reliability, scalability, overall performance, and security of the application in a dynamic environment.

+---

 ### Step 7: Scale Your Application

 **Task**: Prepare for a marketing campaign expected to triple traffic.